Residency | Cape Disappointment State Park (Long Beach Peninsula)

 Wildflowers of Mores Mountain | Boise National Forest

-For the last few months, I’ve been learning the native wildflowers on Mores Mountain in Bogus Basin and Boise National Forest.
+For a few years, I’ve been learning the native wildflowers on Mores Mountain in the Bogus Basin Mountain Recreation Area within the Boise National Forest.
 Mores Mountain is known for spectacular views and incredible wildflower displays, the best I’ve seen in the Treasure Valley.
 I thought I’d share some of the flowers I saw on the trails in May, June, and July.

 Continue reading